Mark Thomas Gibson

-Mark Thomas Gibson (born 1980, Miami, FL) is an American visual artist working in painting, print, ink, and watercolor.
+Mark Thomas Gibson (born 1980, Miami, Florida) is an American visual artist working in painting, print, ink, and watercolor.
 Gibson's work explores Black representation in the United States using the medium of comics.

 Education

-Gibson received his B.F.A. from The Cooper Union and his M.F.A. from Yale School of Art in painting and printmaking in 2013, where he received the Ely Harwood Schless Memorial Fund Award.
+Gibson received his B.F.A. from Cooper Union and his M.F.A. from Yale School of Art in painting and printmaking in 2013, where he received the Ely Harwood Schless Memorial Fund Award.

 Art

 Gibson focuses on using the language of comic as a tool for social justice.
 His work involves graphic novels, consisting of black and white pen drawings, and colorful paintings developed from imageries chosen from his books.
-Gibson's artist statement describes his artistic choices and vision: “I look at American culture from a multipartite viewpoint as an artist—as a black male, a professor, an American history buff and comic book nerd.
+Gibson's artist statement describes his artistic choices and vision: I look at American culture from a multipartite viewpoint as an artist—as a black male, a professor, an American history buff and comic book nerd.
 These myriad of often colliding perspectives fuel my exploration of American culture through the high and low visual languages of painting and comics to reveal a narrative that spells out our fabricated destruction.
 The black ink and strong color in my work create stark contrasts in which positive and negative space define the composition.
 I rely on a minimal aesthetic, playing off of both fine art and the comic book vernacular of sequential narrative.
-In all the works, I try to shine a light on the grim and gritty social realities of contemporary America.”
+In all the works, I try to shine a light on the grim and gritty social realities of contemporary America.

 His influences include artists Honoré Daumier, Robert Gober, Philip Guston, Kerry James Marshall, and Kara Walker.
 Comic creators Oliver Harrington, Dwayne McDuffie, and Jim Steranko, as well as film directors Stanley Kubrick and Alfred Hitchcock.

 Some Monsters Loom Large (2016)

 Some Monsters Loom Large is a narrative that features Mr. Wolfson, a wolf-man.
 Mr. Wolfson is first introduced basking in the sun on a desert island, slowly going insane.
 After a while, he discovers a mount-like structure with horns popping out of the ocean.
 He climbs inside and is presented with a small theatre production showcasing a brief history of Western colonialism and colonization of America.
-During this film, Mr. Wolfson learns that the cannibalism of Native Americans by pilgrims in the founding of America birthed an evil spirit named, “Manifest Destiny”.
+During this film, Mr. Wolfson learns that the cannibalism of Native Americans by pilgrims in the founding of America birthed an evil spirit named, "Manifest Destiny".
 The evil spirit infects anyone who comes in contact with it, transforming into them into wolf-men.
 Throughout the narrative, Mr. Wolfson is chased down and murdered by Manifest Destiny multiple times, which mark the endings of each volume.
 His solo exhibition, Some Monsters Loom Large, showed in Fredericks & Freiser, included installation of colorized reproductions of drawings found in the book as acrylic paintings.